DBCDK/communityservice/src/readme.md

 All files matching the pattern `*_integration.js` are considered integration tests that need a running database, and they will be included automatically when you `npm run integrationtest --silent`.

+To run only a part of the integration tests, use the `--grep` parameter of mocha, for example

+  $ npm run integrationtest --silent -- --grep 'community endpoints'

 To debug the service during test, make sure you set `LOG_SERVICE_ERRORS=1` in your `current.env`.

 ## Coverage